Miley Cyrus Lifts Up Dress In Cheeky Halloween Video, Lets ‘Mystery Dead Man’ Take The Credit

 The “Slide Away” singer wore a baby blue and white dress as she danced with the skeleton.
 Her look was fun and light-hearted, as the dress took on a pin-up feel.
 It was short-sleeved and knee-length, boasting a floral print.
 Miley wore white platform sandals that matched the daisies on her dress and added a fun flower piece in her hair.
 She also sported bright red lipstick.
 Perhaps most noticeable was Miley’s new dark hair.
 The singer is known for her trademark blond locks, but she changed her look up here, going dark look with the blond coming through at the ends.

-Despite Miley’s cutesy ensemble, all eyes were on her apparently love affair with the skeleton.
+Despite Miley’s cutesy ensemble, all eyes were on her apparent love affair with the skeleton.
 Miley used it as her partner in all of the images, even taking its hand to lift up her dress at one point.
 In this particular frame, Miley looked cheekily at the camera with her mouth open.
 She later puckered up her red-stained lips and planted a kiss on the skeleton’s mouth.

 View this post on Instagram